zeebe-io/zeebe-chaos/chaos-days/blog/2024-08-19-Operate-improve-import-latency/index.md

 -------------->Operate can query the data -> User can see the data
 ```

+About Elasticsearch and its default refresh configuration, etc. you can read [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/tune-for-indexing-speed.html#_unset_or_increase_the_refresh_interval).

-This means we might have the following minimum delay:
+Based on this, we know we have the following minimum delay:
 ```
 delay = 2 seconds (due to ES refresh)
       + (5 seconds from exporter on low load)